saadfiaz/house_price_scraping_and_prediction/README.md

 # house_price_scraping_and_prediction
-Data Scraping & Analysis Project
+\nData Scraping & Analysis Project
 Overview
 This project is about scraping data from a live website and then performing analysis on the scraped data to make predictions.
 The project uses a variety of techniques to collect and process data, including web scraping and data analysis.
 The results of the analysis are used to make predictions about future trends.